gollpar/Thesis2/README.md

+#### 1/21/2020

+#### A conversation for objects, Moving mouments

+How do citizens create collective memory instead of being force-fed it?

 #### 1/27/2020

 Globalization, natural disaster, and war have made humans to be in a constant move all over the planet; moving from their houses, believes, and relationships.